Why Aren’t We All Wearing American-Grown Hemp?

 Before you can learn about hemp fashion, you need to understand what hemp fabric is.
 While closely related to the cannabis plant you smoke, hemp lacks enough THC to get you high.
-Despite this, it was swept up in the 1937 illegalization of marijuana, with India following suit in 1985 due to pressure from the U.S. Since then, China has come to dominate the global hemp industry both in volume and fiber quality, followed by Nepal and some Eastern European countries.
+Despite this, it was swept up in the 1937 illegalization of growing marijuana, with India following suit in 1985 due to pressure from the U.S. Since then, China has come to dominate the global hemp industry both in volume and fiber quality, followed by Nepal and some Eastern European countries.

 My second debunking is this: According to the CFDA and other internet sources, “hemp produces 250% more fiber than cotton and 600% more fiber than flax [linen] on the same land, and has the highest yield per acre of any natural fiber.”
 Unfortunately, I was not been able to confirm this statistic.
 Instead, I found that hemp yields an estimated 1,300 pounds of fiber per acre, versus somewhere between about 600 to 1,400 pounds for cotton fiber, and around 500 pounds per acre for flax.
 That’s anywhere from equal to double cotton, and 160% more than linen.
 That’s still an improvement!

-And you don’t need to fluff (yep, I did that) hemp’s statistics to make it look good even compared to linen.
+And you don’t need to fluff (pun intended) hemp’s statistics to make it look good even compared to linen.
 Hemp is as hardy as a weed — the federal government has spent millions ripping up wild hemp plants (the kind that won’t get you high) that have sprouted of their own accord in roadside ditches.
 It’s ready to harvest within 100 days of being planted, compared with 150 to 180 days for cotton.
 According to Soucing Journal, hemp uses half as much water per season as irrigated cotton and requires no pesticides, herbicides, or fertilizer.
 (Though sometimes farmers can and do use fertilizer and herbicides to juice production.)

 Why Hemp for Fabric Isn’t Grown in America

 Fortunately for your nerves but unfortunately for fashion, most of the hemp grown in the U.S. is of the CBD-producing variety.
 University researchers have been rushing to study hemp varieties so they can advise farmers on how to get the best yields, but, again, that’s mainly been focused on CBD.
 A hemp fiber processor located in the U.S. that has produced for Patagonia and construction material companies said in 2019 they couldn’t find enough of the textile variety to process.
 And after the initial hype, the 2019 hemp growing season was seen as a “disaster for farmers,” with an overabundance of CBD-variety hemp rotting in the fields because there wasn’t enough CBD processing capacity in the states.
 Acres planted in 2021 dropped 80%.

-There are questions about whether a domestic hemp textile market could ever be established in the U.S. Remember, it’s only possible to grow cotton in the United States today because of massive subsidies for farmers.
-Otherwise, it would be completely wiped out due to cheaper competition from Asia and Africa.
-The rejoinder from hippie types is that those cotton subsidies should just all be shifted to hemp.
+There have been questions about whether a domestic hemp textile market could ever be established in the U.S. For comparison, it’s only possible to grow the commodity of upland cotton in the United States today because of subsidies and crop insurance for farmers.
+Otherwise, cotton farmers would be completely wiped out due to cheaper competition from Asia and Africa.
+The rejoinder from sustainable fashion optimists is that those cotton subsidies should just all be shifted to hemp.

 But that is too simplistic of a solution.
-Hemp, while stronger and longer-lasting than cotton and linen, is also stiffer and coarser.
-Until recently, it was only ever used for things like rope and sales, or as a last resort for the poor.
+Hemp, while stronger and longer-lasting than cotton and linen, is also somewhat stiffer and coarser.
+Until recently, it was only ever used for things like rope and sails, or as a last resort for low-income rural folks.

 Most hemp of the quality high enough for textiles is produced in China and Hungary using water retting.
 If it’s not regulated, the wastewater can be dumped into local waterways and can suffocate aquatic life (similar to dumping fertilizer into rivers).
 The certification GOTS does require that wastewater from water retting is properly handled.
 There are few GOTS-certified hemp fiber producers, mostly in China and Germany.

-Next comes skutching, or removing the fibers from the inner core.
-This is a mechanical process that hasn’t changed much in hundreds of years.
-In the fall of 2019, a Pennsylvania farming company had a huge piece of processing equipment called the HempTrain (which is supposed to process hemp plants into CBD feedstock, food seeds, and high-quality bast fiber) delivered from Canada to Pennsylvania, and the company is taking inquiries on hemp fiber products.
+It’s been a slow process in the States to get facilities that can process hemp into fiber up and running.
+In the fall of 2019, a Pennsylvania farming company bought a huge piece of processing equipment called the HempTrain, which is supposed to process hemp plants into CBD feedstock, food seeds, and high-quality bast fiber, and said it was taking inquiries on hemp fiber products.
 Today, it only produces products for food, cosmetics, and supplements.
 That hemp company in Kentucky that produces fiber for Patagonia?
-It filed for bankruptcy in January, mainly due to conflicting federal and state regulations around the legality of hemp—a bad sign.
+It filed for bankruptcy in January 2020, mainly due to conflicting federal and state regulations around the legality of hemp.